GORDON'S HONOURS PROGRAMME

 All students achieving at least ten from 12 challenges will be awarded their ‘G’ Honours badge.
 Those achieving all 12 will also receive a Certificate of Merit.

-- Heads of House sign off (and verify completion of) each item once blog is complete.
-HoH ensure Assistant Head (Personal Development) is made aware of which students have completed their Honours at the end of each term.
+• Heads of House sign off (and verify completion of) each item and ensure Assistant Head (Personal Development) is made aware of which students have completed their Honours at the end of each term.

 Year 8 - Year 11

-Progress will be reviewed on a termly basis and reminders delivered in assembly.
-Year 11 Honours are awarded at the end of the Spring Term, all others at the final assembly in the year.
+Progress is reviewed on a termly basis and reminders delivered in assembly and tutor time.
+Key Stage 4 Honours are awarded at Christmas in Year 11, all others at the final assembly in the year.

-Round 1 - Conduct check.
+Round One - Conduct check.
 Students who have been on a Behaviour Plan (BP) at any point during the year are ineligible for Honours.
-NB - Truancy from P1-7 and fixtures = 1 BP
+NB - truancy from P1-7 and fixtures = one BP

-Round 2 - House nominations.
-Those given a House Effort Grade of 1 or 2 .
+Round Two - House nominations.
+Those given a House Effort Grade of 1 or 2.
 Students who help out in the House and have embraced all opportunities afforded to them in House.

 Awards